Zunaeed-Imran/ShopEasy/README.md

 ### Enhancement list from group meeting.
 - multiple admin for project backend(will think about it).
-- need to add popup button for order confirm also need to change button style pending.
-- price filter need to prevent (-minus value)

 ##### Work done list for the week.
 -